 First up are Mitch and Melanie in The Birds.
 These two are my absolute favourite couple out of all of Hitch’s films.
 I just can’t get enough of them.

 I love them so much because their relationship is both playful and sexy.
 The sexual tension between them is evident in so many of their scenes.
 You can tell how much they love one another simply by the way they look at one another.

-Mitch and Melanie’s relationship starts off quite badly, they annoy and really frustrate one another.
-As time goes on though neither one can deny that they are falling for the other.
+Mitch and Melanie’s relationship starts off quite badly because they annoy and frustrate one another.
+As time goes on neither one can deny that they are falling for the other.

 The way that Mitch(Rod Taylor)looks at Melanie(Tippi Hedren)melts my heart.
 He looks at her with such warmth, affection and desire.
 You can see the spark passing between them as they look into each others eyes.
 I always long for their scenes to appear when I’m watching the film.
 Rod Taylor and Tippi Hedren have such amazing chemistry.